This Amsterdam budget travel guide will hopefully help future travelers explore this famous city cheaply!

 12. See the Multicultural Design of Zevenlandenhuizen

-One of the coolest things to do in Amsterdam is locate this little street of architectural genius.
+One of the coolest things to do in Amsterdam is find this little street of architectural genius.

 Zevenlandenhuizen is just a row of seven houses, each of which is designed to reflect the style and architecture of a different country, including England, The Netherlands, France, Spain, Italy, Russia, and Germany.